shijing001/VIB_audio_classification/README.md

 ## Feature set information

-For this task, the dataset is built using 5252 samples from:
+For this task, we use 3 datsets: emontiontoronto, urbansound8k, audioMNIST.

+1. The emontiontoronto dataset is built using 5252 samples from:

 - [the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) dataset](https://zenodo.org/record/1188976#.YECqhC0Rr0p)